oneacik/mindoo/Events/Show&Tell/(2021-12-xx) Show&Tell5 - Ksiazki zmieniajace rzeczywistosc.md

 - Posters were horrible, no clicks on it via link shortener
 - [[Streaming]] could be helpful
 	- We could have a recording for a future reference
-	- we could use it
+	- we could use it for marketing